livingstoneonline/livingstoneonline/docs/development_enviroment.md

 Open the application and follow the instructions it provides.
 Make sure you also install the command line tools.

+**N.B.** If you *do not* have the option to install the command line tools, do not worry they are already installed.
+In such a case please move onto the next step.

 ![Github Install Tools](images/github-install-tools.png)

 Once the application is installed you can follow the tutorial it provides if